Purpose

 Any user-defined function referenced in

-must be declared asDETERMINISTIC
+column_expressionmust be declared asDETERMINISTIC.

 -